KieenNguyen/RFM-Model-Ecommerce-Site-/README.md

 # RFM-Model-Ecommerce-Site:
-*All the details in file Group Project - Group 333.pdf*
+*All the details in file "Group Project - Group 333.pdf"*
 ### 🎯 PROJECT GOAL:
 This project focus on **Customer clustering by RFM** to suggest the best promotion strategy for the firm